reptalex/phylofactor/README.md

 ## phylofactor: R package for phylogentic factorization of biological data

 This package provides functions to extract and visualize the phylogenetic factors in biological datasets.
-To get started, first you need to download two packages from Bioconductor:
+To get started, download R and Rtools.
+In R, you first need to download two packages from Bioconductor:

 ```{r install}
 source("https://bioconductor.org/biocLite.R")